 Exhaust enters the fans after passing through a single stage of high-efficiency particulate air (HEPA) filtration with a minimum efficiency of 99.97% for particles with a median diameter of $0.3 \mu$ .
-The expected flow rate is between 1500 and 2000 cfm with one duty fan and one standby fan.
+The expected flow rate is between 1300 and 2500 cfm with one duty fan and one standby fan.
 The stack emission sampling system incorporates a continuous record air sampler for particulate radionuclides, a flow monitor, and a continuous alpha monitoring device with alarm functions.
 If further filtration is required, it will be evaluated as part of potential future demonstration system design.
 There is also the option to include a second stage of HEPA filters upstream of the exhaust fans on an outdoor skid.
-The proposed ventilation system also utilizes two Flanders G-series HEPA filters in parallel located within the EBR-II building.
+The proposed ventilation system also utilizes rough pre- filters in parallel located within the EBR-II building.
 These filters are rated for 1000 CFM each.
-The G-Series bag-in/bag-out filter housing allows a single filter element (prefilter, HEPA filter, or gas adsorber) to be installed in a low CFM ventilation system.
-These filter housings are designed for particulate filtration and gas filtration.
-Air is supplied to and exhausted from the G-Series filter housing through round inlets and outlets that can be connected to the piping or ducting of a proposed demonstration reactor.
-The over/under pressure protection system is a dual acting rupture disk on an existing 20 in. penetration.
-Calculations show that for a temperature increase of 5°F/min or a pressure increase of 0.1 psig/min a flow rate of between 2500 and 3500 CFM would be needed to relieve the building pressure.
-A 20 in. pipe can easily support this flow.
-Several penetrations in the EBR-II containment dome can be used for piping over/under pressure protection.
-Over pressure protection is currently planned to be piped into the ventilation exhaust system.
-However, further evaluation will be performed and documented in subsequent NEPA analyses for any future proposed reactor to determine if further filtration or ducting will be required, prior to venting out the exhaust stack.
+Provision for installation of an over/under pressure protection system is part of the design if subsequent analysis indicates the necessity for this system.
 Gas Supplies Compressed air is available for use in MFC-768, located adjacent to EBR-II.
-The project anticipates an NPS 1 line will be tapped off the existing system just downstream of the system dryers and accumulators and will be piped into one of the planned NPS 1 penetrations as shown in Figure 9.
+The project anticipates an NPS 4 lines will be tapped off the existing system just downstream of the system dryers and accumulators and will be piped into one of the planned NPS 4 penetrations as shown in Figure 9.
 The system will be branched from there, as necessary, to support future demonstration reactors and the EBR-II facility equipment.
-Page 8 of 15 CX Posting No.: DOE-ID-INL-20-219
+Page 10 of 17 CX Posting No.: DOE-ID-INL-20-219 R1